-Our efforts to launch VAZKEPA on our own in Europe is a complex undertaking for a company that has not launched a product in Europe and could be subject to significant risks of execution to our successful development of VAZKEPA in Europe.
+Our efforts to launch VAZKEPA on our own in Europe is a complex undertaking for a company that, other than our recent launch of VAZKEPA in Germany in September 2021, has not launched a product in Europe and could be subject to significant risks of execution to our successful development and revenue generation of VAZKEPA in Europe.
 While various of our suppliers have been inspected and we do not anticipate supply availability limiting our launch in Europe, COVID-19 has limited the ability of suppliers to be inspected and not all of our suppliers have completed all of the requirements of the European regulatory authorities.